berehovskyi/apex-stream/docs/README.md

 ### [SObjectConsumerProvider](/docs/Functional-Built-In-Classes-V2/SObjectConsumerProvider.md)

-Provides a fluent interface for building consumers that operate on SObjects, allowing you to set fields, add errors, and perform other operations on SObjects.
+Provides a fluent interface for building consumers that operate on SObjects, allowing you to mutate SObjects: set fields, add errors, and perform other operations.